IlseO(or Ilse) is a member in Netherlands . She has been a member for over 4 years (1,818 days).

 My favorites give a good impression of the sort of card I love.
 But please don't feel bad if you don't have a card matching the list above - being surprised with something else is also nice.

-Oh, and it is a bit in contradiction with my love of colors, but black-and-white cards are also much appreciated; Inspired by my husband, who is still into old fashioned analog photography.
+Oh, and black-and-white cards are also much appreciated; Inspired by my husband, who is still into old fashioned analog photography.
 So there would be two people enjoying a good B&W photo :-) B&W with one colorful accent would also be very nice.

 If you don't know what to write, you could perhaps write:

-* something about what cheered you up or made you happy or on the day you wrote the card, or in general
+* something about what cheered you up or made you happy today, or in general

 * your favorite quote (and why it is your favorite)